cjlin1/simpleNN/Python/README.md

 ```

 ## Arguments
 In this section, we show option/parameters that are solely for Tensorflow implementation.
-The remaining arguments are maintained the same as the MATLAB version of [SimpleNN](https://github.com/cjlin1/simpleNN).
-Please refer to [SimpleNN](https://github.com/cjlin1/simpleNN) for details.
+The remaining arguments are maintained the same as the MATLAB version of [SimpleNN](https://github.com/cjlin1/simpleNN/tree/master/MATLAB).
 The sample usage given below also indicates the default value of each parameter.

 ### General
 1. **--optim**: the optimization method used for training CNN.
 (NewtonCG, SGD or Adam)
 ```
 --optim NewtonCG
 ```
-2. **--net**: model that we provide (CNN_3layers, CNN_6layers)
+2. **--net**: network configuration (two examples are CNN_3layers and CNN_6layers)
 ```
 --net CNN_3layers
 ```
-3. **--train_set** & **--val_set**: provide the directory of .mat file for training or validation.
+3. **--train_set** & **--val_set**: provide the address of .mat file for training or validation.
 ```
 --train_set data/cifar10.mat
 ```